rbjoergensen/docs.callofthevoid.dk/Readme.md

 Documentation based on markdown files purposefully written for this site and imported from git repositories.<br /><br />
 Work in progress...
 ## Todo
-- Add files from GitHub to the site when building
 - Add .docs configuration to repositories to customize view
-- Find fix for links that point to placeholders
+- Fix casing for readme files in different formats
+- Refactor documentation so it doesn't look too shitty
 ## Done
 - Add dispatch triggers to build automatically when files update in a repository
+- Add files from GitHub to the site when building
+- Find fix for links that point to placeholders